SafetyCulture/safetyculture-sdk-python/tools/exporter/ReadMe.md

 ### Some audits failed to transfer

 If an audit failed to transfer the export process will not stop, it will simply record the failure in the log file and continue.
 You can find the log files under the log/ directory.
 To retry a failed audit export you can reset the export start date as shown in "Setting the export start date" below.

+### pdf documents have placeholder images, or docx documents won't open

+Sometimes media on an audit can take longer to sync than the rest of the data.
+Increasing the value of the media_sync_offset_in_seconds config setting can improve this.

 ### Re-setting the export start date